DreamGarden: A Designer Assistant for Growing Games from a Single Prompt: Related work

 \subsection{World models}

-In reinforcement learning, where game-playing agents are trained via a reward corresponding to in-game score or success, world models---generative models of game mechanics and levels~\cite{ha2018world}---have been developed to alleviate the bottleneck of running expensive game simulations during agent training, often leading to highly performant game-playing agents~\cite{hafner2020mastering}.
+In RL, where game-playing agents are trained via a reward corresponding to in-game score or success, world models---generative models of game mechanics and levels~\cite{ha2018world}---have been developed to alleviate the bottleneck of running expensive game simulations during agent training, often leading to highly performant game-playing agents~\cite{hafner2020mastering}.
 Generally, these models predict the next frame of the simulation given the previous frame(s) and current agent action.
-Similar models have also been explored for their purely generative capability, with \cite{bruce2024genie} training a model on a large internet corpus of videos of gameplay of diverse games to predict next frames and infer player actions, then prompting it at runtime to generate next frames of imagined games given out-of-distribution input such as human-drawn sketches. \cite{valevski2024diffusionmodelsrealtimegame} showed that diffusion models can serve as game engines, with a demonstration of stable simulation of the classic game Doom running at 20 fps on a single TPU, though for relatively short times before losing stability.
+Similar models have also been explored for their purely generative capability, with Genie \cite{bruce2024genie} training a model on a large internet corpus of videos of gameplay of diverse games to predict next frames and infer player actions, then prompting it at runtime to generate next frames of imagined games given out-of-distribution input such as human-drawn sketches. \cite{valevski2024diffusionmodelsrealtimegame} showed that diffusion models can serve as game engines, with a demonstration of stable simulation of the classic game Doom on a single TPU, or Counter Strike: GO on a single GPU \cite{alonso2024diffusion}, though these approaches can be ran for relatively short times before losing coherence.

-One possible issue with such approaches, when thinking of assistive tools for game designers, is that they are trained to generate the game at the level of pixels.
-A design workflow involving such models, then, limits designer intervention to the provision of the initial prompt: the model does not manipulate any symbolic representation of the game world, and designers cannot tweak its output with any level of detail once the generation process is complete, nor do the models make use of existing methods for rendering assets or encoding game logic which might make their output more reliable and their generative task more tractable (as a result, these models often lose coherence quite rapidly after generating beyond the initial prompt).
+A design workflow involving such models, then, limits designer intervention to the provision of the initial prompt: the model does not manipulate any symbolic representation of the game world, and designers cannot tweak its output with any level of detail once the generation process is complete, nor do the models make use of existing methods for rendering assets or encoding game logic which might make their output more reliable and their generative task more tractable.

-The system developed in this paper, by contrast, develops an interface between generative models and an existing game engine, namely Unreal Engine~\cite{unrealengine}, a robust, open-source editor for game levels, assets and logic, popular both with indie developers and triple-A studios.
+The system developed in this paper, by contrast, develops an interface between generative models and Unreal Engine~\cite{unrealengine}, a robust editor for game levels, assets and logic, popular both with indie developers and AAA studios.